ManjarrezAvila/JavaBasico-MMA/README.md

 ## Introduction

-In this course we analyzed a problem about the adoption system of pets.
-It was graphed as a uml diagram.
-This allowed us to developed it on java using the four pillars of OOP: abstraction, inheritance, encapsulation, and polymorphism, in five challenges.
+In this course we learn how to use IntelliJ IDEA to develop a few classes in Java SE (Standar edition) and its programming logic.

 ## Getting Started